 Applicants seeking funding for eligible projects will be required to submit an application that is reviewed and scored based on weighted project categories, and then forwarded to the Board of County Commissioners for consideration.

-- The Penny for Pinellas Affordable Housing Program uses revenue from the voter approved 1-percent sales tax along with other public and private investment to preserve and develop more affordable housing.
+- The Countywide Affordable Housing Development Program uses revenue from the voter approved 1-percent Penny for Pinellas sales tax along with other public and private investment to preserve and develop more affordable housing.

 - The County has committed an estimated $80 million over the next decade to use with public and private investment for the development and preservation of affordable housing units.